 In this guide, I will discuss some of the best budget juicers on the market.
 These models will lack the bells and whistles of some juicers.
-They’ll provide high-quality juice at low cost, though.
+They’ll provide high-quality juice at a low cost, though.

-1. Breville BJE200XL
+1. Breville BJE200XL Juicer

 Breville is a big name in the world of kitchen appliances.
 Big names usually lead to large price tags.

 This is a centrifugal juicer, so it’s very easy to clean.
 It works quickly and efficiently with almost any ingredient.
 You can juice soft fruits and leafy greens as well as harder vegetables.
 It’s also surprisingly quiet.

-This juicer comes with a one-year warranty.
+This one comes with a one-year warranty.
 In reality, performance may drop after this date.
 It’s a great introduction to juicing, though.
 If you take to the idea, you can always upgrade after a year or two.

-- Small kitchens with limited space.
+- Small kitchens with limited space

-- Fast, efficient no-frills juicing.
+- Fast, efficient no-frills juicing

-- Easy cleaning.
+- Easy to clean

-2. Mueller Austria Juicer Ultra
+2. Mueller Austria Ultra Juicer

 This juicer from Mueller is one of the cheapest on the market.
 Don’t be deterred by this.
 It’s also one of the most versatile.
-I was really impressed by the performance of this juicer.
+I was impressed by the performance of this juicer.

 It has a large chute, so you can feed ingredients whole without chopping.
 Once you’ve done so, the centrifugal blades get to work.

 If there is a flaw with this juicer, it lies within the pulp.
 You’ll need to stop to clear the pulp collected by this juicer regularly.
 If you don’t, it will make its way into the appliance.

 Overall though, I enjoyed using this juicer.
-It’s covered by a two-year warranty, and has a very appealing price tag.
+It’s covered by a two-year warranty and has a very appealing price tag.

-- First-time juicers that do not want to spend much.
+- First-time juicers that do not want to spend much

-- High yields at a low price.
+- High yields at a low price

 3. Aicok Juicer

 Unlike many of the budget juicers, I’ll discuss here, this Aicock model is a cold press juicer.

 If you spend a little more and pick up this Aicok model, you’ll taste the difference.
-It’s cheap in comparison to other slow juicers, but still works admirably.
+It’s cheap in comparison to other slow juicers but still works admirably.
 If more considered juicing interests you, this is the ideal appliance.

-- Masticated juicing on a budget.
+- Masticated juicing on a budget

 - Small or narrow ingredients, or juicers that don’t mind chopping.
-This appliance has a small feeding chute.
+This appliance has a small feeding chute

-- This juicer is particularly impressive for medical medium celery juicing.
+- This juicer is particularly impressive for medical medium celery juicing

-4. Hamilton Beach 67601A
+4. Hamilton Beach 67601A Juicer

-It’s not the prettiest juicer in the market, being made of black BPA-free plastic.
+It’s not the prettiest juicer in the market, is made of black BPA-free plastic.
 It performs its duties admirably, though.

 I can describe this juicer in two words – functional and unfussy.
 It has a wide chute, so you can feed whole fruits without chopping.

-- The cheapest possible juicing.
+- The cheapest possible way to make fresh juice

-- Easy and efficient cleaning – most parts of this juicer are dishwasher-safe.
+- Easy and efficient cleaning – most parts of this juicer are dishwasher-safe

 5. Breville JE98XL Juicer

 The second Breville juicer that I am covering has a few more options than the BJE200XL.
 For example, this juicer has two-speed options.

 It has a very wide chute, so you’ll save on chopping and prep time.
-An in-built forth separator will also ensure that your juice is ready to drink.
+An in-built fourth separator will also make sure that your juice is ready to drink.

 This yield is high from this juicer, and it’s easy to assemble and take apart.
 This, naturally, makes cleaning a breeze.
 It won’t last forever, and the warranty is just a single year.
 However, the JE98XL is worth considering as a first juicer.

-- Saving time on chopping and preparing.
+- Saving time on chopping and preparing

 6. Cuisinart CCJ500 Juicer

-This juicer from Cuisinart is tiny, efficient and very cheap.
+This juicer from Cuisinart is tiny, efficient, and very cheap.
 There is just one drawback – it’s a citrus juicer.
 If you are solely looking for an electronic appliance to juice lemons, limes, and oranges, it’s perfect.
 If you have vegetables in mind, look elsewhere.